 Amos 5-pounder.

+16. Is there a particular species you've never caught that you would really like to catch?
 Not really, at my age I have no desire nor do I have the physical capabilities of fighting a 300 pound tuna or shark but what I would like is to catch fresh water species which so far have eluded my angling activities.
 In Maine I saw a huge salmon which would have been lots of fun on my custom smallie rod, I've only caught one small trout in my several years of fishing, still waiting to hook into a pike bigger than18 inches, I'd just like to check off some more species on my poster of North American game fish.

+17. Out of all of the advances in tackle and lures during your lifetime, what are some of your favorites?
 It would have to be the improvements in graphite rods for sensitivity and lightness.
 There is a huge difference in fishing with a 7 foot Ugly Stik versus a 7 foot St. Croix Legend Elite all day long; you won't come home feeling all beat up from the St. Croix.
 Baitcasting reels have greatly improved too, especially since they now have most models for left handed retrieves.
 I have a custom 7-foot baitcasting rod that can handle casting 1/8-oz lures but the reel I use, a Shimano Scorpion 101 is a vital part of that picture.

+18. Do you have a favorite book?
 Not one that you could call inspiring but I greatly enjoyed all the Tom Clancy and Dale Brown novels and I have a few mystery authors I prefer.
 As a teenager I liked reading about adventures to the North and South Poles and anything that related to the sea and still read that genre today.
 I'm fortunate that I get a chance to read most of the best sellers, the wife works at Barnes & Noble.

+19. What is one of your most memorable fishing experiences?
 I think you already read about it, our annual Maine small mouth fishing trip.
 The fishing is nothing short of fantastic, the camaraderie is super, the groups' culinary skills are legendary and you need hip boots for all the BS.
 Can't ask for anything more.

+20. What is it about fishing that appeals to you and keeps you interested in each new trip?
 If it were only to catch fish I would have quit after my first outing.
 Being in the great outdoors, cruising the waterways, matching wits with a witless prey, being away from the daily routines of work and family, facing the challenges of actually catching a fish and for me now, my first real bass boat.
 My new boat will now help expand my fishing to larger bodies of water, more actual fishing time due to greater speed and last but not least, improved creature comforts.